-Diesel engine crankshaft is generally manufactured by forging a piece of alloy steel.
+The diesel engine crankshaft is generally manufactured by forging a piece of alloy steel.
 For this purpose, the steel is firstly heated at a significantly high temperature and moulded in shape with the help of a forging die.
 Diesel engines typically have a longer stroke than the bore diameter, which is why the crankshafts used in diesel engines are comparatively larger.
 Billet crankshafts can also be used to improve the performance of a diesel engine because they are stronger than the other types of crankshafts.

-Generators are yet another example of the machines used in daily life that make use of a crankshaft.
+Electric generators are yet another example of the machines used in daily life that make use of a crankshaft.
 The reciprocating motion of the pistons gets converted to a rotary motion with the help of the crankshaft.
 The rotary motion is further used to drive the flywheel.
 The resultant power is then used to move an alternator along a circular path, thereby allowing the conversion of mechanical energy into electrical energy.
 The generated output energy can be stored or used to drive various electrical appliances.

 3. Internal Combustion Engines

 A crankshaft forms the basis of working of internal combustion engines.
 It is mounted within the engine block.
 The crankshaft is connected to the pistons with the help of connecting rods.
 The main purpose of a crankshaft in combustion engines is to convert the linear motion of the piston into a rotational motion thereby allowing a direct coupling of power to high dynamic loads.